Damitwhy/NA-Share/README.md

 ### Additional Notes
 - Ensure you have Python and pip installed on your system.
 - Adjust the repository URL in the clone command to match your actual repository URL.

+- For detailed information and troubleshooting, refer to the [Django documentation](https://docs.djangoproject.com/).
+You can also seek help from the [Django community](https://forum.djangoproject.com/).

 - If you encounter any issues, refer to the Django documentation or seek help from the community.

 These instructions should help you set up the project in your IDE correctly.